 Future proofing is not just about surviving pandemics, downturns and other assorted crises, however.
 It is about ensuring that your organisation isn't left behind by the advances of Industry 4.0 and beyond.
 It is about mitigating stagnation and making certain that, whatever your industry, you are able to stay relevant or adapt accordingly.

-So, how do you do this?
-To help, we have compiled a detailed breakdown of how to future proof your business, and preserve its health for the years and decades ahead.
+To help you get started, we have compiled a detailed breakdown of how to future proof the fundamental elements of your business, and preserve its health for the years and decades ahead.

 1. Adopt Technology